 Academic Honesty: All work in this course must be your own and you should always be prepared to explain or defend it.
 You are encouraged to work with other students on the homework assignments and review exercises, but you may not copy another student's work.
+If you get help from an online source, be sure to cite it!
 On exams and quizzes you are not allowed to confer with anybody else, use any notes, books, or online resources, unless otherwise permitted.
 Calculators are permitted.
 Please read the section on Academic Honesty in the catalogue (pg 43).